bolintw/bolintw.github.io/_tabs/about.md

 ### Let's Connect

 I'm always open to connecting with fellow engineers, makers, and potential collaborators.
-You can find me on the platforms listed in the sidebar, or see the code for this blog (and my other projects) directly on [GitHub](httpss://github.com/bolintw) or [mail](k2345777@gmail.com).
+You can find me on the platforms listed in the sidebar, or see the code for this blog (and my other projects) directly on [GitHub](httpss://github.com/bolintw) or mail to k2345777@gmail.com.